-Analysts, scientists, and law makers have been using a wide array of terms for what can be described very generally as electric power generation at, or near the point of use.
-It includes a wide range of technologies that utilize both fossil and renewable fuels to produce energy outside of the conventional utility system.
-The aims of distributed energy resources are to increase the quality and reliability of the power supply to a customer at a competitive price and to reduce overall environmental emissions.
+Analysts, scientists, and law makers have been using a wide array of terms (see appendix for examples) for what can be described very generally as electric power generation at or near the point of use.
+This can include a wide range of technologies that utilize both fossil and renewable fuels to produce energy outside of the conventional utility system.
+The aims of distributed energy resources are to increase the quality and reliability of the power supply for a customer at a competitive price and to reduce overall environmental emissions.

 The current predominant electric system structure in the United States is the central generation system with distributed consumption.
 Under this configuration, a large utility-owned generating station produces electricity, transmits it to an electric substation, and sends it through a distribution transformer.
 The voltage of the electricity is reduced at the distribution transformer to a level that is appropriate for the customer.
-Figure 1 provides a simplified illustration of the electric power grid.
+For the purposes of this report, we are limiting the scope of the electrical grid to include the generating station, transmission lines, substation, distribution lines, and distribution transformer.
+The systems and hardware leading from the distribution transformer to the customer are not included in the definition of electrical grid.
+Figure 1 provides a simplified illustration.